Shreyag016/Motorola-dashboard/README.md

-📊 Motorola Sales Dashboard - Power BI Project# Motorola-dashboard 🔍 Project Purpose
+📊 Motorola Sales Dashboard - Power BI Project
+🔍 Project Purpose
 This project aims to analyze and visualize mobile sales data using an interactive and insightful Power BI dashboard.
 The goal is to help stakeholders make data-driven decisions by presenting key sales metrics in a clear and concise manner.